iotaledger/documentation/channels/0.1/introduction/core-concepts.md

 Authors may choose this option in cases where all subscribers are not known before the start of the channel.

 To allow subscribers to send these message, the author must be generated with an NTRU key pair.
+Subscribers can then use to the author's NTRU public key to encrypt their own NTRU public keys and mask their identities.

 #### Setting up subscribers before announcing the channel